getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 date: '2024-08-22'
 tags: ['react', 'web', 'javascript']
 draft: false
-summary: 'Iterating on a React component that automatically sizes its text contents to fill its parent element as fully as possible.'
+summary: 'Building a React component that automatically updates its font size to fill its parent element as fully as possible.'
 images: []
 layout: PostLayout
 canonicalUrl: